Val-dose-things/Co-Print-SV08-Config/README.md

 if thats not working use `ls /dev/serial/by-id/*` in ssh to get the list.

-you will need to use this in your slicer
+you will need to use this in your slicer start gcode.
 ```
 G28
 G90